The Fire Within: Is Chronic Inflammation Burning Down Your Health?

 Imagine your body is a beautiful house.
 If a small fire starts in the kitchen trash can, you put it out quickly.
 The damage is minimal, and you move on.

-But chronic inflammation is like a house on fire that no one extinguishes.
+But chronic stress is like a house on fire that no one extinguishes.

 If the fire is raging, you cannot bring in a construction crew to renovate the kitchen.
 You have to put the fire out first.

-In our bodies, stem cells are the builders.
-We need to give them support to cut down on inflammation so they can produce new cells to heal the heart, liver, or bones.
-If the “fire” of inflammation is too high, those builders can’t do their job.
-This is when conditions like cancer or autoimmune diseases get the better of us.
+In our bodies, our regenerative system is the builder.
+We need to give it support to manage the “heat” so it can produce new cells to maintain the heart, liver, or bones.
+If the “fire” is too high, those builders can’t do their job.
+This is when long-term health challenges get the better of us.

 The good news?
-Most of these fires can be controlled if we catch them early and stop adding fuel to the flames.
+Most of these fires can be managed if we catch them early and stop adding fuel to the flames.

 Stop Throwing Gasoline on the Fire: 3 Foods to Avoid

-- Sugary Foods and Drinks: Sugar spikes insulin and triggers inflammatory messengers in the body.
+- Sugary Foods and Drinks: Sugar spikes insulin and triggers stress messengers in the body.

 - White or Bleached Flour: Found in most processed foods.
 Because they lack fiber (which feeds our cells), these simple carbs turn to sugar rapidly in the bloodstream.

-- Fried Foods: These clog up our arteries and create stress on our cardiovascular system.
+- Fried Foods: These can create stress on our cardiovascular system.

 The Hidden Arsonist: Stress

-You might be eating perfectly, but if you are stressed, your house is still smoldering.
+You might be eating perfectly, but if you are emotionally stressed, your house is still smoldering.

-Stress is one of the biggest hidden factors in disease because of what it does to your Autonomic Nervous System (the system that controls “Fight or Flight” vs. “Rest and Digest”).
+Stress is one of the biggest hidden factors in health because of what it does to your Autonomic Nervous System (the system that controls “Fight or Flight” vs. “Rest and Digest”).

 When we are calm, our blood flows freely to the smallest capillaries, supplying oxygen to every part of our body.